arc42/status.arc42.org-site/documentation/README.md

 | Uptimerobot | in planning: Tracks availability of the site(s).
 API not yet tested.|
 | Turso DB | in planning: A distributed, self-replicating SQLite database in the cloud. |

-API calls are handled via the site-usage-statistics service, located in its own [repository](https://github.com/arc42/site-usage-statistics).

 ## Development Status + Planning